AriFordsham/GHCWiki/repositories.md

 - [ActiveBranches](active-branches)

 GHC's repos use git; see [Git Working Conventions](working-conventions/git).

-For darcs-related stuff see [Darcs To Git](darcs-to-git) and [Git For Darcs Users](git-for-darcs-users).
+**Be sure to read more on the working conventions for submodules, which are thoroughly documented here**: [ https://ghc.haskell.org/trac/ghc/wiki/WorkingConventions/Git/Submodules](https://ghc.haskell.org/trac/ghc/wiki/WorkingConventions/Git/Submodules)

-## Repository workflows
+## GHC Repositories

-On the [upstream repositories](repositories/upstream) page, you can see a basic overview of where repositories are located.

-But how does this work?
-The basic breakdown is this:

-### Repository is owned by GHC HQ

-If the repository is owned by GHC HQ, for example, the `directory` package, just do what you normally do - push to that repository.
-You're done.

-### Repository is maintained by an upstream, not GHC HQ

-**Note**: almost every upstream repository is a git submodule, as it stands.
-See below for exceptions.
+The GHC source code tracks many related sub-repositories, which are needed for external dependencies during the build, or tools that are included in the build.
+Not every sub-repository is maintained by us; in fact, the large majority are *not* maintained by GHC HQ.

+As a result of this, in HEAD, essentially every single upstream repository we track is tracked with a **git submodule**.
+These submodules are mirrored for us, and we send patches we need to the upstream maintainer.

+But what happens if *you* need to get a submodule updated?
+It's quite simple...

+### Sending patches upstream, the short version

 - Send a patch upstream.
 Get it merged.